The Federalist Society

 • Working Alongside Leo In Devising The List Was White House Counsel Donald McGahn – Yet Another Federalist Society Member.
 “To allay concerns that he would pick idiosyncratic judicial nominees, like celebrity lawyers he saw on television, Mr. Trump promised to make Supreme Court nominations from a list he released of conservative judges.
 The list was devised by his top legal adviser and future White House counsel, Donald F. McGahn II — a longtime Federalist Society member — working with advisers like Leonard Leo, then the group’s executive vice president.”
 [The New York Times, 5/3/22]

-• The Shortlist Represented A Mutually Beneficial Arrangement – Trump’s Presidential Campaign Success And The Federalist Society Being Able To Push The Courts Even Further To The Right.
+• The Shortlist Represented A Mutually Beneficial Arrangement – Trump’s Presidential Campaign Success And The Federalist Society’s Ability To Push The Courts Even Further To The Right.
 “What began with 11 names continued to grow and change throughout Trump’s 2016 campaign and eventual presidency.
 The list helped Trump sway skeptical conservative voters who were unsure if he would represent their beliefs in office — especially anti-abortion beliefs.”
 [NPR, 6/30/22]

 In A Closed Meeting, Leonard Leo Told The Conservative Council For National Policy That Judicial Confirmations Are “Like Political Campaigns” And That The Conservative Movement Had To Mobilize In “Very Unprecedented Ways.”
 “For two decades, Leo has been on a mission to turn back the clock to a time before the U.S. Supreme Court routinely expanded the government’s authority and endorsed new rights such as abortion and same-sex marriage.
 Now, as President Trump’s unofficial judicial adviser, he told the audience at the closed-door event in February that they had to mobilize in ‘very unprecedented ways’ to help finish the job.
 ‘We’re going to have to understand that judicial confirmations these days are more like political campaigns,’ Leo told the members of the Council for National Policy, according to a recording of the speech obtained by The Washington Post.
 ‘We’re going to have to be smart as a movement.’”
 [The Washington Post, 5/21/19]